shimwell/paramak_docker/README.md

 - Dockerfile_dependencies includes all optional dependancies for the paramak but not the paramak package itself, this is used for CI testing of the install procedure

-- Dockerfile_dependencies_minimal includes main dependancies (not pymoab) but not the paramak package itself

 To build dockerfile locally